BetSmartMedia/custodian/README.md

-## Janitor
+## Custodian

-Janitor is a program somewhat similar to cron.
-Unlike cron, Janitor cannot run programs at specific times, only at intervals (eg, every 5 minutes, or every 2 seconds).
+Custodian is a program somewhat similar to cron.
+Unlike cron, Custodian cannot run programs at specific times, only at intervals (eg, every 5 minutes, or every 2 seconds).

-Janitor has a unique spin, however: It can also run programs *after* another program has completed.
+Custodian has a unique spin, however: It can also run programs *after* another program has completed.
 This is quite useful in scenarios where you have a number of programs that need to be run at regular intervals and in a specific order.

-In addition to relative scheduling, Janitor also provides basic watchdog capabilities.
-When Janitor starts up, it will start all watched processes, and if one dies, it will attempt to restart it and notify you.
+In addition to relative scheduling, Custodian also provides basic watchdog capabilities.
+When Custodian starts up, it will start all watched processes, and if one dies, it will attempt to restart it and notify you.